SebastianTroy/CppPerfettoTrace/README.md

 // Intended to be placed at the beginning of each lambda definition you wish to trace, (TRACE_FUNC could be used instead, but the deduced function name can be very messy)
 #define TRACE_LAMBDA(name)

-// Allows for finer detail to be collected on the content of a function, can be placed in if, else if, else, empty scopes e.t.c.
+// Allows for finer detail to be collected on the content of a function, can be placed in if, else if, else, for, empty scopes e.t.c.
 #define TRACE_SCOPE(name)

 // Used to initiate the collection of events.
 As the size of the output files can rapidly get very large it is often important to narrow down the trace to a more manageble size.